edgexfoundry/edgex-docs/docs_src/design/adr/0027-URIs for Files.md

     UoMFile = "https://example.com/uom.yaml?edgexSecretName=mySecretName"
     ```

 The type of authentication as well as the credentials will be contained in the secret data specified by the Secret Name.
-Three types of authentication will be supported, which are `usernamepassword`, `apikey` and `bearertoken`.
+Two types of authentication will be supported, which are `usernamepassword`and `httpheader`.
+The `httpheader`type  will accommodate various forms of an `Authorization` header as well as typical API key usages

-- When `usernamepassword` is specified as the type in the secret data, the **basic-auth** `username:password@` will be inserted into the URI using the **username** and **password** found in the secret data.
+- When `usernamepassword` is specified as the type in the secret data, the `username:password@` will be inserted into the URI using the **username** and **password** found in the secret data.

     !!! example - "Example secret data - `usernamepassword`"
         ```